Vollinger0/esm/readme_shareddata.md

 You can override the automatic hostip and port generation by setting your own `customExternalHostNameAndPort`, which should look something like: 'https://my-server.com:12345'
 You can override the generation of the whole url and have esm set your own custom url by setting `customSharedDataURL`, which should look something like: 'https://my-server.com:54321/SharedData.zip'

 Since the webserver will run on the same server as the game and probably be publicly available, it has a sophisticated configuration to limit the bandwith/connection aswell as the global bandwith used.
-It also includes several security measures like a rate limiter and an internal whitelist for paths.
+It also includes several security measures like a rate limiter and an internal whitelist for paths so only the files created by the tool are served.
 If your server connection supports e.g. 100 MB/s, you can limit the webserver to not use more than e.g. 50MB/s, to make sure the running gameserver network throughput is not affected and the game doesn't lag out the players due to the downloads.
 If you so desire, you can also limit the bandwith per connection, to make sure that nobody can occupy the whole bandwith.
 Although this shouldn't take more than 10 seconds, since shared data can't possibly be bigger than 500 MB (current scenario size limit).
 You can also rate-limit the amount of requests per minute per IP, to avoid simple DoS-attacks (default: 10/m).
 Check the `esm-default-config.example.yaml` for all configuration options, especially configure the port that is publicly available for your server, since the game clients of your players will need to connect to that.

+**IMPORTANT**: your server bandwith is most probably more than enough to support the default 50 MB/s, since the game itself uses and is limited to use only a tiny amount (afaik less than 10 MB/s aka 80 Mbit/s) - in doubt configure it to whatever you want with `maxGlobalBandwith`.

 The tool serves both zips and a landing page generated from the `index.template.html` with the instructions on how to use the manual shared data zip.
 You can freely edit the template to your liking, following placeholders will be replaced when the tools is started:
 - "$SHAREDDATAZIPFILENAME" - with the name of the manual zipfile according to the configuration